Option Pricing with Time-Varying Volatility Risk Aversion: Appendix of Proofs

-Our expression for option prices in Theorem \ref{thm:Closed-form-OP} also requires the evaluation of integrals of the positive real numbers, $\int_{0}^{\infty}f(x)dx$, for computation of $P_{1}(t)$ and $P_{2}(t)$.
-For these integrals we use the Gauss-Laguerre quadrature method, which is an extension of the Gaussian quadrature method for approximating the value of integrals of the following kind:
+Our expression for option prices in Theorem \ref{lem:Closed-form-OP} requires the evaluation of integrals of the type, $\int_{0}^{\infty}f(x)dx$, for the computation of $P_{1}(t)$ and $P_{2}(t)$.
+For this, we use the Gauss-Laguerre quadrature method, which is an extension of the Gaussian quadrature method for approximating the value of integrals of the following kind: